 Will snakes find your yard attractive if there’s water?

 Yes, if there are areas of open water, this could attract a snake to your yard.
-If you want to prevent snakes from getting into your property, remove these water sources.
+If you want to prevent snakes from getting into your property, remove these water sources as a natural way to repel snakes.
 If that’s not possible, you might need to use snake deterrent or install a snake fence.

 Can snakes crawl through water pipes?